 The Federation of Master Builders recently reported that construction apprentices earn more per year than many of their university graduate counterparts, demonstrating the positive outcomes this career route offers young people in Scotland.
 Many contractors in Aberdeen have started offering apprenticeships, industrial placements and work experience to young graduates and students in their 3rd or 4th year of university to stoke their interest in the sector.

 Other efforts have also been made to attract the students and young workforce in the area such as the establishment of the Aberdeen Harbour Expansion Project Visitor Centre in January 2018.
-Since its opening, members of over 30 groups, organisations and education establishments have been able to get an in-depth insight into one of the largest marine engineering projects taking place in the North East of Scotland for many decades.
+Since its opening, members of over 30 groups, organisations and educational establishments have been able to get an in-depth insight into one of the largest marine engineering projects taking place in the North East of Scotland for many decades.
 It has been successful in inspiring many students from schools and universities in the region.

-Many activities have been undertaken to boost productivity through innovation, make the industry more lucrative, and to build a new future for the sector.
-Construction Scotland (the industry leadership group) has launched an industry-led construction innovation centre, which will focus and deliver HEI support/expertise and accelerate development of new construction products, systems and services by businesses.
+Many activities have been undertaken to boost productivity through innovation, make the industry more lucrative, and build a new future for the sector.
+Construction Scotland (the industry leadership group) has launched an industry-led construction innovation centre, which will focus and deliver HEI support/expertise and accelerate the development of new construction products, systems and services by businesses.

 As far as retention of staff is concerned, communication with employees to make sure that the salaries and benefits in place are at the market rate is the key to retention.

 The construction sector is crucial to Scotland’s economy as it delivers £21.4bn (9%) of Scotland’s GDP and currently employs 170,000 people (10% of total Scottish jobs), with a further 38,000 people in the materials supply chain.
 But in the words of Ian Hughes, the CITB’s partnerships director in Scotland, “the reality is that in ten years’ time, around 20 per cent of the industry workforce will have retired”.
-With this in mind, the job opportunities in construction sector are truly vast and well paying, and will only grow even more in the future.
+With this in mind, the job opportunities in the construction sector are truly vast and well paying, and will only grow even more in the future.